How do you create taxidermy?

 It depends on the size and type of the animal.
-For instance larger mammals take longer as there is simply more body to build and skin to sew, also a longer time is needed to pickle a larger skin and for the piece to then dry once finished.
-On the other hand a smaller specimen such as a tiny bird, needs a far more delicate approach working slowly so not to rip the skin.
+For instance, larger mammals take longer as there is simply more body to build and skin to sew, also a longer time is needed to pickle a larger skin and for the piece to then dry once finished.
+On the other hand, a smaller specimen such as a tiny bird, needs a far more delicate approach working slowly so as not to rip the skin.

 Do you have to know a lot about zoology and natural history?